Pooja22052/pooja22052/README.md

 <h2 align="left">Hi 👋!
-My name is Pooja Banswal and I am a passionate Python developer from India</h2>
+My name is Pooja Banswal and I am a passionate Java and Python developer from India</h2>

 ###